Giropay Brokers 2021 - Which Brokers Accept Giropay?

 The majority of German cooperative and Sparkassen banks support Giropay payments.
 However, the only major private bank is Deutsche Postbank.

 Despite the limitations, Giropay estimate they can provide a service to roughly 17 million online banking customers in Germany.

 How will a Giropay transaction appear on my bank statement?

+The transaction description on your bank statement will be the name of the broker, rather than Giropay.
 The Giropay service is simply an intermediary payment processor and your payment will still be made to your trading account.